OS2sofd/middleware/README.md

 - **sofd-core-opus-integration** - reads from OPUS and writes to OS2sofd
 - **sofd-core-stil-integration** - reads from WS17 and writes to OS2sofd
 - **sofd-core-signaturcentral-integration** - reads from Signaturcentral and writes to OS2sofd
+- **sofd-core-cpr-integration** - reads from SF1520 on Serviceplatformen and writes to OS2sofd

 ### outgoing
 - **sofd-core-oes-integration** - sends data to ØS Indsigt from OS2sofd